 The student culture is alarmingly unmotivated to work to their potential.
-While we have students who excel in all areas and have a goal for their future, they are in the minority and teachers are struggling to try to engage all students and to meet their needs.
+While we have student's who excel in all areas and have a goal for their future, they are in the minority and teachers are struggling to try to engage all students and to meet their needs.
 Attendance issues (poor attendance) especially with students who are already behind, also affect the school culture.
 Parents and students alike seem to have little regard for avoidable absences.
 Students who are absent from school rapidly fall behind due to a lack of instruction and academic support

-We are implementing a positive behavior support system in place that will encourage students to strive to be the best student that they can be, this is being supported through our GEAR-UP grant.
+We are implementing a positive behavior support system in place that will encourage students to strive and achieve.
 In addition to the positive behavior support system, we are enhancing student's educational opportunities through our early high school program.
-In this program, students must meet behavior and academic benchmarks to participate in college courses off campus.
-In addition we have also hired a Truancy and Drop Out Coordinator to assist students in coming to school and remaining on track to graduate.
+100% of Native Students participate in College and Career activities but their College and Career success rate needs to be improved.